 The Adroit cluster is intended for running smaller jobs, as well as developing, debugging, and testing codes.
-Despite being one of our smaller clusters, Adroit is built like our larger clusters (such as Della, Tiger, etc.), and is therefore ideal to use as training for eventual work on the larger clusters.
+Despite being one of our smaller clusters, Adroit is built like our larger clusters (such as Della or Tiger), and is therefore ideal to use as training for eventual work on the larger clusters.

 Some Technical Specifications:

-Adroit is a 9 node Beowulf cluster acquired through a partnership between Dell Computer Corporation and OIT.
-Each compute node has thirty-two 2.60 GHz Intel Skylake CPU-cores and 384 GB RAM.
-There are also two nodes which have GPUs: one with four NVIDIA V100s and one with two K40c GPUs.
+Adroit is a Beowulf cluster acquired through a partnership between Dell Computer Corporation and OIT.
+Each compute node has thirty-two 2.6 GHz Intel Skylake CPU-cores and 384 GB RAM.
+There are also two nodes with GPUs and a visualization node.
 For more details, see the Hardware Configuration section below.

 How to Access the Adroit Cluster